civicrm/civicrm-dev-docs/docs/framework/cache.md

 ## Using a custom cache {:#custom}

 Generally, it's best to store caches in a memory-backed service like Redis or Memcached.
 But what happens if the system-configuration doesn't support that?
 Perhaps you store the cache in a MySQL table?
 Or a data-file?
-Or a PHP arrray?
+Or a PHP array?

 The answers are not the same for all data.
 For example: